ihor-chaban/bombardier-automate/README.md

 - `terraform`

 ## How to run the script standalone
-If you just want to run the script locally on your laptop/PC you shold install Python (v2 and v3 both are supported) with `pip` and Docker.
+If you just want to run the script locally on your laptop/PC you should install Python (v2 and v3 both are supported) with `pip` and Docker.
-Depending on your OS the exact insturctions may differ, so please use Google.
+Depending on your OS the exact instructions may differ, so please use Google.
-One that is done, download and extract ZIP acrhive or clone this repository
+Once that is done, download and extract ZIP archive or clone this repository
 ```$ git clone https://github.com/ihor-chaban/bombardier-automate.git```

-Install neccesary Python libs
+Install necessary Python libs
 ```$ pip install -r bombardier-automate/bombardier-automate/requirements.txt```

-Now you just run the script as usual, depending on your OS (from CLI or GUI)
+Now you just run the script, as usual, depending on your OS (from CLI or GUI)
 ```
 $ ./bombardier-automate.py
 or
 $ python bombardier-automate.py
 ```

-Now the script will retrieve the list of targers and start creating Docker containers.
+Now the script will retrieve the list of targets and start creating Docker containers.
 You're good to go, just leave it and watch!

 ## How to deploy the solution to AWS
-Cloud deployment is preferable option, as it is MUCH more effective comparing to a single device with VPN.
+Cloud deployment is a preferable option, as it is MUCH more effective compared to a single device with a VPN.
-If you familiar with cloud services, this will be pretty easy and can be done in 5 minutes.
+If you are familiar with cloud services, this will be pretty easy and can be done in 5 minutes.
 Install `aws-cli` and `terraform`.
 Go to `your AWS account - Security credentials - Access keys and Create New Access Key`.
 Configure your `aws-cli` with these newly-created credentials.
 Test the access using command
 ```$ aws sts get-caller-identity```

-One that is done, download and extract ZIP acrhive or clone this repository
+Once that is done, download and extract ZIP archive or clone this repository
 ```$ git clone https://github.com/ihor-chaban/bombardier-automate.git```

 Go to `terraform` folder and run